 Anne Krantz, PhD, ADTR

 Anne Krantz is a dance therapist and clinical psychologist who works with adults and children in private practice in San Francisco.
 She trained under Blanche Evan as a dance therapist and has practiced and taught her methods since 1975.
-She has led dance therapy groups for cancer patients at the Cancer Resource Center since 1996.
+She has led dance therapy groups for cancer patients at the Patient and Family Cancer Support Center since 1996.

 Registration is required for this class.
 To register, call instructor Anne Krantz at (415) 771-1430.
 A completed health history and signed physician's consent form is required before participating.